Hawthorne & 5th Street station

-Hawthorne & 5th is a streetcar station in Charlotte, North Carolina.
+Hawthorne & 5th Street is a streetcar station in Charlotte, North Carolina.
 The at-grade island platform on Hawthorne Lane is a stop along the CityLynx Gold Line and serves Novant Health Presbyterian Medical Center and the Elizabeth neighborhood.

 Location

-Hawthorne & 5th station is located at the intersection of Hawthorne Lane and 5th Street, in Elizabeth.
+Hawthorne & 5th Street station is located at the intersection of Hawthorne Lane and 5th Street, in Elizabeth.
 It directly serves Novant Health Presbyterian Medical Center and is one block southwest of Independence Park.

 History

-As part of the initial 1.5 mi Gold Line, construction on Hawthorne & 5th began in December 2013.
+As part of the initial 1.5 mi Gold Line, construction on Hawthorne & 5th Street began in December 2013.
 The station opened to the public on July 14, 2015, with a low platform configuration that was used for heritage streetcars.
 In June 2019, as part of phase two, streetcar service was replaced by the CityLynx Connector bus; at which time the station's island platform was closed off so it can be raised to accommodate the level boarding for modern streetcar vehicles.
 Though it was slated to reopen in early-2020, various delays pushed out the reopening till mid-2021.
 The station reopened to the public on August 30, 2021, at which time the CityLynx Connector bus was discontinued.